By Patricia Caso/September 25, 2019

 In some cases they persisted with their ambitions behind their parents’ backs.
 Amira Al-Sharif snuck into local souks to take photos of Yemenis and documented university protests behind her father’s back.

 She eventually won her family’s trust by persuading them, through her work, that this was a noble and necessary profession, and indeed the only one she wanted to pursue.

 Egyptian journalist Eman Helal hid her bloodied clothing from her family after covering the fallout from the uprisings in Egypt.
 And she fought against the patriarchy by using her camera as a tool against sexual harassers.
 These are just two in a sea of examples.

 EYE: What was your biggest challenge in editing this anthology?

 ZAHRA: Ensuring an accurate portrayal of the region by diversifying the contributors to the best of my ability.
-Given space constraints, and the fact that we were dealing with a region of more than 400 million containing 22 countries, this was a somewhat impossible task to begin with.
+Given space constraints, and the fact that we were dealing with a region containing 22 countries of more than 400 million.
+It was a somewhat impossible task to begin with.

 While I’m pleased with how the book has turned out, I understand there are stories and conflicts and countries that were excluded.
 This is something I definitely lost sleep over, even though in some ways it was out of my control.

 EYE: Did you always want a journalism career from a young age?